What is an Ambulatory Wheelchair User?

 One of the most surprising facts for the non-Disabled public is just how common this is.

-Invisible Disabilities: Many ambulatory users have invisible illnesses or chronic conditions, meaning you cannot see their disability just by looking at them.
+• Invisible Disabilities: Many ambulatory users have non-visible illnesses or chronic conditions, meaning you cannot see their disability just by looking at them.

-Fluctuating Needs: Mobility is often fluid.
+• Fluctuating Access Needs: Mobility is often fluid.
 A person might be able to walk around their kitchen to make tea but require a wheelchair to navigate a shopping centre or a train station.

 Why Someone Might Use a Wheelchair if They Can Walk

 If someone can walk, why would they choose to use a chair?
-It usually comes down to three main factors: Pain Management, Energy Conservation, and Safety.
+It usually comes down to three main environmental and physical factors: Pain Management, Energy Conservation, and Safety.

-Conditions like Ehlers-Danlos Syndrome (EDS), Fibromyalgia, or Osteoarthritis can make every step feel like walking on broken glass.
+Conditions like Ehlers-Danlos Syndrome (EDS), Fibromyalgia, or Osteoarthritis can make navigating built environments incredibly painful.
 Using a wheelchair reduces the physical load on the joints, allowing the user to travel further than they ever could on foot.

 2. Energy Limiting Conditions

 For those living with ME/CFS (Myalgic Encephalomyelitis) or Multiple Sclerosis (MS), energy is a finite resource.
 This is often explained through Spoon Theory, where every activity costs a "spoon."
 Walking 100 metres might use up all the energy a person has for the entire day.
-By using a wheelchair, they conserve that energy so they can actually participate in life once they arrive.
+By using a wheelchair to bypass architectural barriers, they conserve that energy so they can actually participate in life once they arrive.

 3. Postural and Neurological Issues

 Conditions like POTS (Postural Orthostatic Tachycardia Syndrome) can cause a person’s heart rate to spike or their blood pressure to drop the moment they stand up, leading to fainting (syncope).
-A wheelchair provides a safe, seated environment that prevents these episodes.
+A wheelchair provides a safe, seated environment to safely navigate these spaces.

 The Stigma: Why We Need to Stop the "Miracle" Narrative